nathancarter/group-explorer/help-src/rf-um-cg-options.md

 ## Magnification

+You can move the cycle graph around by clicking it and dragging [two-finger drag];
-You can zoom in and out of cycle graphs with your mouse wheel.
+you can zoom in and out of cycle graphs with your mouse wheel [pinch open/close].

 The center of zooming is always the center of the view, so if you wish to zoom around a different center, first click and drag to move that point to the center of the view, then you can zoom in and out centered on that point.
+[On a touch device just touch the screen with two fingers and simultaneously drag and pinch to translate and magnify the graph with one gesture.]

-To restore the default magnification level (which fits the whole cycle graph into the view), right-click (control click on Mac) anywhere in the cycle graph.
+To restore the default magnification level (which re-centers the graph and fits it into the view), right-click anywhere in the cycle graph [control click on Mac, two-finger tap on touch device].

 ## Related interfaces